zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-Dataproc.md

 * Update file prefix from hfs:// to gs://
 * Use Cloud Dataproc

+### Integration with GC storages
-Can dataproc read data from bigtable? bigquery?(via GCS, and big query connector, The connector to GCS is built into Dataproc) standard mode vs high availability mode?
+* Can dataproc read data from bigtable? bigquery?(via GCS, and big query connector, The connector to GCS is built into Dataproc)
+* You can use Cloud Dataproc to create one or more Compute Engine instances that can connect to a Cloud Bigtable instance and run Hadoop jobs.
+After you create your Cloud Dataproc cluster, you can use the cluster to run Hadoop jobs that read and write data to and from Cloud Bigtable.
+* You can use a BigQuery connector to enable programmatic read/write access to BigQuery.

+standard mode vs high availability mode?
 ### What type of jobs can I run?
 Cloud Dataproc provides out-of-the box and end-to-end support for many of the most popular job types, including Spark, Spark SQL, PySpark, MapReduce, Hive, and Pig jobs.